About Roy Millard LCM Dip MFHT

 My service is highly tailored to the individual, depending upon their needs and desires, ranging from general relaxing full-body to more localised work to treat specific conditions.
 Sessions can run from 30 minutes to two hours, and can be one-off or part of a more regular arrangement.

-Based in Pulborough, West Sussex, I am able to travel to anywhere within a rough 20-25 mile radius, embracing Brighton, Worthing, Bognor Regis, Chichester, Midhurst and Horsham.
+Based in Pulborough, West Sussex, where I see most of my clients, I am able to travel to anywhere within a rough 20-25 mile radius, embracing Brighton, Worthing, Bognor Regis, Chichester, Midhurst and Horsham.

 In 2009, I very nearly lost my job.
 I was 49, and therefore not likely to be readily re-employed by any organisation looking for new talent.